cloudbrilliant/cdk-multi-stack/README.md

 AWS CDK, a framework for defining cloud infrastructure in code and provisioning it through AWS CloudFormation.

-After learning the basics of CDK, you will quickly reach a point when you will want to archiecture and structure your app using one or more CDK stacks within a single CDK project.
+After learning the basics of CDK, you will quickly reach a point when you will want to architect and structure your app using one or more CDK stacks within a single CDK project.

 Here is basic example of branching out into multiple stacks within the same CDK project.